Prachi210/goapi/README.md

 # Go Gin Chunk API

-This project is a simple API built with Gin in Go that takes a number input, divides it into multiple chunks, and processes those chunks concurrently using goroutines.
+This project is a simple API built with Gin in Go that takes a number input, divides it into multiple chunks, and processes those chunks concurrently using goroutines & gives summation.

 ## Project Structure